revirven/CTF-Writeups/ASCIS-2021/echo-server/README.md

 # echo server - 100 pts

-I couldn't solve this challenge at the time of the competition because i have problems debugging my payload (gdb.attach sucks anyway).
+I couldn't solve this challenge at the time of the competition because i had problems debugging my payload (gdb.attach sucks anyway).
 So after doing some research, i have managed to get my payload to work and got the flag.
 This is just for remembering how to do certain things in the process of debugging and testing.

 ## Get started
 Let's start off by looking into the binary's properties: